PURE HOCKEY SHIN GUARD GUIDE

 When trying on hockey shin pads, it is a good idea to have your skates with you.
 Its tough to tell what the proper length of pad is without the skate on.
 You want to see where the shin guard fits in comparison to your skate tongue.
 You also want the pad to have a small gap if you wear it behind your skate tongue or if you put the skate tongue under the pad, you can usually go up an extra inch in size.
 Anything longer and your stride will be hindered.
 Each stride your foot will end up moving the pad up and out of place.

-To get the correct size, you'll want to measure your shin.
+To get the correct size hockey shin guard, you'll want to measure your shin.
 With your foot flat on the ground, measure from your ankle up to the middle of your kneecap.
 This measurement will give you an approximation of your proper size.
 As mentioned above, if you wear your shin pads on top of the skate tongues, bump the size up an inch.
 Once you have the correct size, there are a couple keys to ensure proper fit.
 The first is that you want to make sure your kneecap sits securely in the donut of the knee.
 The second thing is to make sure it doesn't come too far down your leg.
-With your skate on, you want to lean forward, simulating the flex of your foot during a hockey stride and make sure that the pad does not move.
+With your skate on, you want to lean forward, simulating the flex of your foot during a hockey stride and make sure that the shin guard does not move.
 You do not want your skate to displace the pad, it should always remain with your knee in the donut.

 To see what's in stock and shop hockey shin pads

 In the meantime, here's a helpful video to show you more on how to properly fit shin pads.